B.C. evacuations continue as fires rage on

-SUMMERLAND, B.C. — Officials in British Columbia's Okanagan region hope that fire crews can aggressively tackle the flames today as the weather forecast is calling for more cloud cover and less wind than in recent days.
+SUMMERLAND, B.C. — Officials in British Columbia's Okanagan region were hopeful that fire crews could aggressively tackle the flames on Saturday, as the weather forecast called for more cloud cover and less wind than in recent days.

-Spokeswoman Noelle Kekula with the region's complex incident team says that while some wildfires in the Okanagan stayed the same size overnight, others have grow slightly.
+Spokeswoman Noelle Kekula with the region's complex incident team said that while some wildfires in the Okanagan stayed the same size overnight, others grew slightly.

+"Over the last day we have seen that the (fires) have stayed within our containment lines," Kekula said.
+"So they're just growing a bit, but staying within our containment lines."

 The number of properties under evacuation order or alert remains at nearly 1,000 as the fires continue to burn in the popular tourist area of the province's southern Interior.